TimoKropp/OPENCHESSBOARD_WiFi/README.md

 # Acknowledgements
 Without Lichess.org and their well documented [open-source API](https://lichess.org/api) this project would not be possible.
-Special thanks to the [Lichess-Link project](https://github.com/Kzra/Lichess-Link): a great introduction on how to implement a lichess-client on Arduino
+Special thanks to the [Lichess-Link project](https://github.com/Kzra/Lichess-Link): A great introduction on how to implement a lichess-client on Arduino.